Virginia governor seeks to accelerate marijuana legalization

 Discussions with lawmakers went down to the wire; Wednesday was Northam’s deadline for taking action on legislation.

-His office issued a press release, filled with supportive remarks from legislative leaders in both chambers and two Republicans, that signaled his proposed changes have the votes to become law after legislators reconvene in April to take them up.
+His office issued a press release filled with supportive remarks from legislative leaders in both chambers and two Republicans, signaling that his proposed changes have the votes to become law once legislators reconvene in April.

 “I am grateful to the advocates and legislators for their dedicated work on this important issue, and I look forward to this legislation passing next month,” Northam said.